-Author Stu Hackel attempts to sum up Jagr's 'long, kaleidoscopic career' in his NHL100 profile.
+Author Stu Hackel attempted to sum up Jagr's 'long, kaleidoscopic career' in his NHL100 profile:

 "Here's what his then coach with the Penguins, Scotty Bowman, told Sports Illustrated's E.M.
 Swift in 1992: 'He's a different type of player than the League has seen in a long time.
 He has a lot of Frank Mahovlich in him.
 His skating style and strength make him almost impossible to stop 1-on-1.
 A lot of big guys play with their sticks tight to their bodies and don't use that reach to their advantage like Jaromir does.